 One of the best things that you will see when you ride on the Fansipan cable bar is the beautiful rice terraces of Sapa.
 There you can clearly see the shapes of each step of the terraced rice fields from above.

 I suggest that you visit Sapa and ride in a cable car during the pre-harvest season so that you may see the rice terraces glowing in gold color.
-My imagination says that they like stairs covered with golden carpets for colossal beings.
+My imagination says they like stairs covered with golden carpets for colossal beings.

 Traversing the clouds